This is my family’s cherry fruit squares recipe! I grew up loving and eating this delicious dessert.

 Oh, too well.
 Which is probably good since my thighs thank me.

-On to My Family’s Cherry Fruit Squares Recipe
+How to make the Cherry Fruit Squares

 Preheat the oven to 350 degrees Fahrenheit.